Chapter 38 – Taxation of Gifts, Prizes, and Awards to Employees

 - Departments must track the value of all non-cash awards provided to employees.

-- If the annual cumulative value of non-cash awards for an employee exceeds $100, departments must submit the entire list of all non-cash awards (not just the amount exceeding $100) as an Excel file to University Payroll by November 15 for awards given from November 16 of the previous year to November 15 of the current year.
+- If the annual cumulative value of non-cash awards for an employee exceeds $100, departments must submit the entire list of all non-cash awards (not just the amount exceeding $100).
+Departments should complete all sections of the Taxable Items Worksheet for Payroll Services and send as an attachment to University Payroll by November 15 for awards given from November 16 of the previous year to November 15 of the current year.
 (Note: 100 percent of the value of the gift is taxable, not the amount in excess of $100.)

 - If the annual cumulative value of non-cash awards to a terminating employee exceeds $100, departments must submit the information to University Payroll as soon as possible so appropriate payroll tax withholding can occur.